lowRISC/sonata-software/exercises/hardware_access_control/README.md

 -->
 # Hardware Access Control Exercise

-If you haven't already, pop yourself up to the '[building the exercises][]' section to see how the exercises are built.
+If you haven't already, please go to the '[building the exercises][]' section to see how the exercises are built.

 [Building the Exercises]: ../README.md#building-the-exercises